My mother saved my life. And she had to almost die herself before she was able to save mine.

 “Well, the first thing he said was, ‘He doesn’t have to be that way’,” she replied.
 “And I said, Robert, you just don’t get it, do you?”

-I got it: he was a product of the stereotypical rural Southern Baptist upbringing, complete with Jesus and Confederate flags and suffering.
-But I knew that he was doing his best to be a different progressive person, and my insane liberal mother was his guide on that journey.
+I got it.
+He was a product of the stereotypical rural Southern Baptist upbringing, complete with Jesus and Confederate flags and suffering.
+But I knew that he was doing his best to be a different progressive person, and my Chicago liberal mother was his guide on that journey.